Features#

 conda on conda-forge hard-depends on conda-libmamba-solver, which pulls in 27 native dependencies (libsolv, libarchive, libcurl, spdlog, etc.).
 Since cx uses conda-rattler-solver instead, these are unnecessary.

-cx removes them via a post-solve transitive dependency pruning algorithm: after the solver produces a complete solution, cx identifies packages that are exclusively required by the excluded packages and removes them.
-This reduces the install from 113 to 86 packages.
+cx removes them via a post-solve transitive dependency pruning algorithm: after the source environment has been solved, conda-ship identifies packages that are exclusively required by the excluded packages and removes them from the runtime lock.
+This reduces the install from roughly 130-140 packages to about 103-109 packages, depending on platform.

 conda-rattler-solver#

 cx configures conda-rattler-solver as the default solver via .condarc.
-This solver is based on resolvo, the fastest SAT solver in the conda ecosystem, and ships as a pure Python package with py-rattler wheels.
+This solver is based on resolvo, the Rust solver used by rattler and pixi, and ships through the Python package stack with py-rattler wheels.

 conda-spawn activation#